Froyj/katas-test/loops/basic-loops/step1.md

 Open the file `ascendingCounter.js`{{open}}

-You must write a loop that print every number from 1 to 10 in the terminal.
+Complete the loop so it can print every digit from 0 to 9 in the terminal.

 Once you want to test your solution, run :

 `node ascendingCounter`{{execute}}
+`cd for-loops`{{execute T2}}

 to execute your code.